Berserker (Beast in Black album)

 Berserker is the debut studio album by Finnish heavy metal band Beast in Black, released on 3 November 2017.
 The album ranked seventh on the Finnish albums chart.
 In addition, it charted in Germany, the United Kingdom, Sweden, Switzerland, and France.

-The album name is a reference to Berserk manga by Kentarō Miura.
-Several tracks also contain lyrics based on Berserk plot and characters, including "Beast in Black", "Zodd the Immortal" and "The Fifth Angel".
+The album name is a reference to the manga Berserk by Kentarō Miura.
+Several tracks also contain lyrics based on part of its plot and characters, including "Beast in Black", "Zodd the Immortal" and "The Fifth Angel".